vintasoftware/cookiecutter-djangopackage/{{cookiecutter.repo_name}}/CONTRIBUTING.rst

    Now you can make your changes locally.

-5. When you're done making changes, check that your changes pass flake8 and the tests, including testing other Python versions with tox::
+5. When you're done making changes, check that your changes pass prospector and the tests, including testing other Python versions with tox::

-        $ flake8 {{ cookiecutter.app_name }} tests
+        $ prospector
         $ python setup.py test
         $ make test-all